I want to tell you about a pharmaceutical sales representative I observed last month.

 The Conductor model requires honesty about current performance.
 It requires admitting that call quantity reports are vanity metrics.
 It requires acknowledging that the territory structure inherited from a predecessor might be fundamentally broken.
 It requires confronting the possibility that some of your best performers are simply working harder, not smarter, and that advantage will disappear the moment they leave.

 They prefer the comfortable fiction that training programmes will fix performance problems.
 That incentive scheme tweaks will close the 10x gap.
-That next quarter’s market research will finally reveal the insight they’ve been missing.
+That next quarter’s market research will finally reveal the insight they have been missing.

-The insight isn’t missing.
+The insight is not missing.
 The system is missing.

 The Conductor Model and Human Dignity

-I want to address an objection I hear occasionally: “Aren’t you reducing sales professionals to automatons?
-Where’s the human skill?”
+I hear an objection occasionally: “Aren’t you reducing sales professionals to automatons?
+Where is the human skill?”

 The opposite is true.

 The traditional model reduces sales professionals to message carriers.
 Walk in, recite features, leave samples, record the call.
-That’s not a profession.
-That’s a delivery service with a bonus structure.
+That is not a profession.
+That is a delivery service with a bonus structure.

 The Conductor model elevates sales professionals to consultants.
 Arrive informed.
 Listen actively.
 Adapt continuously.
 Deliver genuine value.
 Build relationships that compound over years.